ibardos/ibardos/README.md

 ibardos@MacBook_Pro GitHub % cat introduction.txt

     Hello!
 I am Istvan Bardos, a junior Full-Stack Software Developer from Hungary, who is living in Vienna, Austria.
 I am familiar with several programming languages, frameworks and software architectural patterns, with a strong focus on Java+Spring on the back-end side, and ReactJS on the front-end side.
     I like code when it's DRY and CLEAN, as preciseness and quality is important for me.
-    Love to meet new people, and work with others.
+    Love to meet new people, and work mutually with others.
     "Growth mindset" is also an important part of my life.
 I believe, each day should count.